CefBoud/monkafka/README.md

 # MonKafka
-A minimalistic implementation of part of the Kafka protocol.
+MonKafka is a minimalist, zero-dependency implementation of part of the Kafka protocol.

 In its current state, the code handles topic creation, produce and consume requests.
 The mechanics are still very basic and have a long way to go.